MercierCharles/MercierCharles.github.io/research.md

     style="width:120%; height:60vh; border:none;">
 </iframe>

-Graph 9 confirms that toxicity follows a strict Pareto Principle (80/20 rule).
+The graph above confirms that toxicity follows a strict Pareto Principle (80/20 rule).
 A tiny fraction of communities creates the vast majority of our problems.
 By plotting our 20 communities on a log-scaled volume axis against risk, distinct strategies emerge for different quadrants:

 * **The "Kill Zone" (Top Right)**
     * **Characteristics:** High Volume, High Toxicity.